andriyanov/netcop/README.md

 It does not allow to modify nor to compare configs, as the [CiscoConfigParse][1] does, but provides a nice and simple query API.

+## Installation
+Netcop works with both Python 2.7 and Python 3.

+To install it as a package, use this command:

+    python -m pip install https://github.com/andriyanov/netcop/archive/master.tar.gz

 ## Vendor compatibility
 Netcop works by parsing hierarchical text configs that use newline-separated statements, whitespace indentation of blocks and keywords prefixes as a config path.
 Thus, it is not limited to a particular vendor's syntax.